Paul Newman represents Old Hollywood class and modern cool.

-Yes!
-Paul Newman was old enough to serve in WWII.
-Barely so—he was only 18 when he enlisted and was called to duty in 1943.
-And those famous baby blues were color blind, which meant his dream of being a flyboy was quickly dashed.
-Instead, he trained as a rear-seat radioman and gunner in torpedo bombers.
 For his service, Newman earned the Navy Combat Action Ribbon, the American Area Campaign Medal, the Asian Pacific Campaign Medal, the Good Conduct Medal, and the WWII Victory Medal.
-Pretty cool!

-Newman was quite an educated guy, earning his Bachelor of Arts degree from Kenyon College in Ohio.
-After his WWII service, Newman took advantage of the GI Bill, and pursued a master’s degree at the Yale School of Drama, with the intention to one day teach Drama.
+Paul Newman was an educated guy, earning his Bachelor of Arts degree from Kenyon College in Ohio.
+After his WWII service, Newman took advantage of the GI Bill, and pursued a master’s degree at the Yale School of Drama, with the intent to one day teach Drama.

 There was a Wife Before Joanne Woodward

 Paul Newman and Joanne Woodward became as respected for their successful, 50-year marriage as they were for their impressive film careers.
 But the Newman/Woodward relationship began rather scandalously.

 Before Joanne, Paul was married to first wife Jackie Witte for almost 10 years.
 The couple had three children.

 Paul met Joanne in the early 1950s.
 In 1953, Paul and Joanne were both cast in the Broadway production of Picnic.
 Paul had a supporting role in the show, and Joanne was understudy to the female lead.